-We like to congratulate PhD student Elijs Dima who presented his licentate thesis "Multi-Camera Light Field Capture Synchronization, Calibration, Depth Uncertainty, and System Design" on June 15.
+We would like to congratulate PhD student Elijs Dima who presented his licentiate thesis "Multi-Camera Light Field Capture Synchronization, Calibration, Depth Uncertainty, and System Design" on June 15.

 Supervisors: Prof. Mårten Sjöström and Dr. Roger Olsson